lheisey/ppv-ngg/README.txt

 == Changelog ==

+= 1.1.1 =
+* Update gulp plugin dependencies
+* Update simplelightbox version from 2.7.0  to 2.7.2

 = 1.1.0 =
 * Only load Justified Gallery CSS and JS on specified pages
 * Reverse order of changelog in readme